themanse3th/Password-generator-script-for-python/README.md

-This script is only compatible with Python no other scripting languges
+This script is only compatible with Python.